 Results

-Table 1 provides descriptive statistics for the RTs of elite sprinters relative to rule change periods set down by the IAAF and by sex.
+Table 1 provides descriptive statistics for the RTs of elite sprinters relative to rule change periods set down by the IAAF for men and women.
 The rows of the table represent the combination of ruling period and sex.
 The columns provide the number of observations, the median, a 95% confidence interval around the median and the number of false starts recorded in the period.

 ****Table 1 near here****